Auslander-Reiten quiver and representation theories related to KLR-type Schur-Weyl duality: Application to Quantum affine algebras

 From the above theorem, one can notice that the denominator formulas between fundamental representations provides crucial information of the representation theory on $\mathcal{C}_\g$.
-The denominator formulas between fundamental representations are calculated in \cite{AK,DO94,KKK13B,Oh14R} for all classical quantum affine algebras (see \cite[Appendix A]{Oh14R}).
+The denominator formulas between fundamental representations over classical quantum affine algebras were calculated in~\cite{AK,DO94,KKK13B,Oh14R}.

-Now we shall shortly review the KLR-type Schur-Weyl duality which was studied in \cite{KKK13A,KKK13B,KKKOIII,KKKOIV} and does depend on the denominator formulas.
+Now we shall shortly review the KLR-type Schur-Weyl duality which was constructed in~\cite{KKK13A} and does depend only on the denominator formulas.